Apr 25, 2023

 Adding on to these reasonings, Nazirah Hasman, who is in the customer service line, said that it all boils down to the job scope.
 She added that she also appreciates employees who make an effort to groom themselves.

-In Singapore, no federal legislation currently exists that specifically bans employers from making employment decisions based on physical attractiveness or personal appearance criteria.
+In Singapore, no federal legislation currently exists that specifically bans employers from making employment decisions based on criteria that includes physical attractiveness or personal appearance.

-However, several non-job-related factors are protected by law, including age, race, gender, religion, marital status, and disability.
-Because many of these protected factors tend to overlap with physical attractiveness or personal appearance, employers need to tread cautiously to violate fair employment practices.
+Several non-job-related factors are protected by law, however, including age, race, gender, religion, marital status, and disability.
+Because many of these protected factors tend to overlap with physical attractiveness or personal appearance, employers need to tread cautiously so as not to violate fair employment practices.

 That said, you can hire based on looks – but within reason.